saraMousavi/softwareSupport/README.md

 # softwareSupport
-this i sunder the web software for support customer of the software with sending and recevieng ticket and order them
+this is an under the web software for supporting customers of the software with sending and recevieng tickets and order them